Showing posts with label Science. Show all posts

 Regina

 > Energy healing is complementary to medical care, not alternative.
-Note: I’m NOT qualified to tell anyone what to do medically.
-These studies do not endorse my healing sessions or the tools in my books.
+Note: I’m not qualified to tell anyone what to do medically.
+I am not a scientist.
+These studies do NOT support my energy healing sessions or the tools in my books.
 Please do not ask me about medical treatments.
-Or what to look for.
-Always see a doctor or health care professional.
+Always see a doctor.

 Regina Chouza is an energy healer, astrologer and author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
 She holds a BA in Philosophy from Tufts University; Regina’s passion is bringing self-love, joy and empowerment to healing pursuitsRead her books to awaken your intuition and channel energy healing.
 Available on Amazon.